 Generic prescriptions will cost up to $5 for a one-month supply.
 Brand name drugs will cost up to $25 for a one-month supply.
 However, if a brand name drug is requested when a generic is available, the cost will be up to $35 for a one-month supply.

-Remember that prescription co-pays only apply to prescriptions filled at the Notre Dame Health Center Pharmacy.
+Remember that prescription co-pays only apply to prescriptions filled at the Walgreens Pharmacy at Saint Liam Hall.
 You will have to pay 20 percent of cost for generic and/or 40 percent of cost for brand at all other pharmacies.